-National Health Workforce Data Set: nurses and midwives 2014: National Health Workforce Data Set,
+National Health Workforce Data Set: Nurses and Midwives 2015: National Health Workforce Data Set, 2015; Quality Statement

 Exported from METEOR (AIHW's Metadata Online Registry)

 © Australian Institute of Health and Welfare 2024

 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY4.0 (CC BY4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.